handsontable/handsontable/docs/README-DEPLOYMENT.md

 ## Deploying the documentation using the command line

-As of now, you can deploy no more than 3 documentation versions at once.
+Docker's recommended memory limit (8 GB) allows us to deploy 4 documentation versions at a time.

 1. When deploying for the first time, log in to the GitHub Container Registry (ghcr.io):
     ```bash